kvanderp/f5-nap-with-elk/README.md

 # All in one NGINX App Protect with an ELK stack
 Forked from <https://github.com/464d41/f5-waf-elk-dashboards>

+Site runs on :80 (443 not used in this example, yet) Kibana listens on :81

 ## Quick Start
 ### Deploying ELK Stack